tmpstpdwn/Pong/README.md

 ### Game over
 ![Gameplay Screenshot](screenshots/gameover.png)

+## Dependencies

+- `python3` is required
+- `pygame` is the only external package required to installed if not already installed

 ## Installation

-- Clone this repo using the command `git clone https://github.com/tmpstpdwn/Pong` on you terminal or cmd
+- Clone this repo using the command `git clone https://github.com/tmpstpdwn/Pong` on you terminal.
 - open the folder `Pong` and just run `main.py` file.
-- thats it
+- thats it.
-- Enjoy
+- Enjoy.

 ## usage